risgmf74/shopping-list-app/README.md

 You can check my project at https://risgmf-shopping-list.netlify.app/

-Original project by [Rafid Hoda] (https://scrimba.com/learn/firebase)
+Original project by **Rafid Hoda** - https://scrimba.com/learn/firebase